james-burt/pennineway/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 ---
-The Pennine Way is a 268-mile national trail from Edale to Kirk Yetholm
+The Pennine Way is a 268-mile national trail from Edale to Kirk Yetholm.
+It opened in 1965 and was the UK's first such trail.